Willow Creek Community Church: Misconduct allegations and resignations

 On August 13, 2018, the Chicago Tribune reported the church had paid $3.25 million to settle two lawsuits over child sexual abuse by a church volunteer.
 Despite the settlements, the church denied any negligence in the two cases.

 In September 2018, Willow Creek Community Church and Willow Creek Association announced the formation of what they called an "Independent Advisory Group" to investigate the numerous allegations against their founder.
 Religion News Service reported in December 2018 that the alleged misconduct and admitted mishandling of the allegations had led to a $3 million budget shortfall for 2018, the elimination of 50 full-time positions, a 9% reduction in attendance across all the church's campuses, and a reduction in attendance of at least 15% at its main South Barrington Campus.

 A six-month independent review of the allegations against Hybels, conducted by four evangelical leaders engaged for that purpose and completed in February 2019, found Hybels' accusers credible.

 In January 2020, the church announced that co-founder Gilbert Bilezikian had "engaged in inappropriate behavior" after a long time church member alleged he had sexually assaulted her a number of times between 1984 and 1988.
 Bilezikian denied the accusations and said the church had "violated the Bible's teaching on dealing with accusations against fellow Christians."
 The Elder Board of Willow Creek stated that it had restricted Bilezikian from serving within the church when allegations were brought against him in 2010; in 2015, however, he was honored as a "living legend" of the church.
 In January 2020, the Elder Response Team asserted that Bilezikian had been restricted from serving in the church, but added that he had continued to teach and serve in various capacities because "the restriction was not adequately communicated".
 In May 2020, Bilezikian filed a defamation lawsuit against the church.

 Willow Creek Association

 In 1992, the Willow Creek Association was founded.
-The WCA develops training and leadership conferences and resources for its member churches.
-The Willow Creek Association is often confused with Willow Creek Community Church, or mistaken for a denomination.
-However, it is a distinctly separate organization which has close affiliations with Willow Creek Community Church.

 Since 1995, Willow Creek Association has held an annual leadership summit.
 Speakers at the summit have included President Bill Clinton.

-The scandal involving Bill Hybels led to a 36% reduction in revenue for the Willow Creek Association between 2017 and 2018.

-Worship Center

-Willow Creek's Worship Center (completed in 2004 at an estimated cost of $73 million) seats 7,095 people, making it over twice as large as the Dolby Theatre in Hollywood and one of the largest auditoriums in the United States.